 Can I Work If I Have Hepatitis C?

-Working has always been my “thing” you can say.
+Working has always been my "thing" you can say.
 I started very young and have never not had a job or career.
+Even through living with hepatitis C, I continued to work.

 During the Spring of 2005, I was running three individual companies.
 All of which I managed the accounting and performed 80% of the scheduled work out on the job floor.
 I was a small business owner who sought out on an adventure to have my own company and be able to raise my children, who were then 7 and 2 years old.
 I wanted my employment to allow me to not have to put my kids in daycare and I would be able to have them around with me most of the day, except while in school.
 It would also allow me to participate in all the school activities such as field trips, plays, parties, and fun last day of the year relays.